-Last Updated on September 17, 2021 by
+Last Updated on January 31, 2024 by Lori Pace

 Who can apply, and how do I even file an unemployment claim?
-Although being laid off at work may not be desirable, single moms and families on a fixed income may be eligible for unemployment insurance.
+Although being laid off from work may not be desirable, single moms and families on a fixed income may be eligible for unemployment insurance.
 However, only if they cannot work due to no fault of their own.

 On this page, we’ll go through the basics of the program, show you what advantages it can offer, and walk you through the process of submitting a UI claim to qualify for assistance.